- Places to Explore

 For a natural touring base for the southern half of the Lake District, you don't need to look much farther than Windermere, though it does get crowded in summer.
 The resort became popular in the Victorian era when the arrival of the railway made the remote and rugged area accessible.
 Wordsworth and Ruskin opposed the railway, fearing an influx of tourists would ruin the tranquil place.
 Sure enough, the railway terminus in 1847 brought with it Victorian day-trippers, and the original hamlet of Birthwaite was subsumed by the new town of Windermere, named after the lake.

-The town has continued to flourish, despite being a mile or so from the water; the development now spreads to envelop the slate-gray lakeside village of Bowness-on-Windermere.
-Bowness is the more attractive, but they are so close it doesn't matter where you stay.
+Windermere has continued to flourish, despite being a mile or so from the water; the development now spreads to envelop the slate-gray lakeside village of Bowness-on-Windermere.
+Bowness is the more attractive of the two, but they’re so close it doesn't matter where you stay.

 Windermere and Bowness-on-Windermere at a Glance